Magic: The Gathering (1997 video game): Reception

 GameSpot gave it a generally positive review, stating "This translation looks beautiful, plays decently, and has all the qualities - except the ability to play with other humans - that made the card game a hit."

-Magic: The Gathering holds a 80% rating on GameRankings.
+Magic: The Gathering holds an 80% rating on GameRankings.

 Magic: The Gathering was named the 35th best computer game ever by PC Gamer UK in 1997.
 The editors called it "very good indeed".
 In 2023, Dominic Tarason of PC Gamer included the game on a list of games that had "a huge impact on PC gaming".
 Tarason described the game as "[...] a revelation.
 Not only was it an excellent adaptation of the ascendant CCG, but it had a mind-bendingly expansive campaign mode named Shandalar, unprecedented for its time."

 Expansions

 The Spells of the Ancients expansion pack was released on September 24, 1997.
 It included an upgrade of the game engine and interface, improved AI, and a sealed-deck tournament feature.
 It also added cards from the Alpha, Beta, and Unlimited base sets, the expansion sets Arabian Nights and Antiquities, and promotional cards distributed at DragonCon and with HarperPrism books.
 Some cards were omitted because they were unsuitable for computer play, including Chaos Orb and Shahrazad.

 Duels of the Planeswalkers was an upgraded version of the original game released on January 14, 1998.
 Owners of the original game were eligible for a mail-in rebate.
 It included the original game, all of the upgrades included in Spells of the Ancients, and 80 new cards from the expansion sets Legends and The Dark.